simetenn/uncertainpy/README.md

 ## Installation

-Uncertainpy currently only works with Python 2.
+Uncertainpy works with both Python 2 and 3.
 Uncertainpy can easily be installed using pip.
 The minimum install is:

     pip install uncertainpy